arunangshu/ai-calling-agent/standalone/README.md

 cd standalone
 ```

-Alternately, you can [download the repository as zip](https://github.com/arunangshu/ai-calling-agent/archive/refs/heads/main.zip), extract it and open the folder `standalone`.
+Alternately, you can <a href="https://github.com/arunangshu/ai-calling-agent/archive/refs/heads/main.zip" target="_blank">download the repository as zip</a>, extract it and open the folder `standalone`.
 Then right-click inside the folder in an empty area and click on `Open in Terminal`.

 ### 3. Install Dependencies
 Install the necessary Python libraries using the following command: